securitytxt/security-txt/README.md

 - Be cautious with how you word things.
 Our goal is to remain professional.
 - When we disagree, try to understand why.
 - Direct contributions to the specification will only be accepted from individuals <sup>[[1]](https://en.oxforddictionaries.com/definition/individual)</sup>.
 The _security.txt_ project will not accept contributions to the specification in the name of an organisation.
 This is to ensure that the specifications and tools remain as neutral as possible.
 - Registering an account on any service in the name of the _security.txt_ project must be clearly communicated via the team first.
-Only verified accounts on the _security.txt_ project's [Keybase account](https://keybase.io/securitytxtkey) are affiliated with the project.

 # Contributing